Easy Packing Tips for Travel with Teenagers

 There is an effective way to pack for teenagers to keep them comfortable, happy, and engaged in the adventures.

-Just like most things in life, keep it simple when packing for teenagers.
+Just like most things in life, keep it simple when packing for vacation with teenagers.
 There is nothing worse than listening to teenagers complain their luggage is too heavy while scrambling through an airport.

 First, keep them responsible for what they pack.
 Teenagers are perfectly capable of following a suggested list of items to pack for any adventure.
 The organization may not look the way you want it to, but they are the ones that have to deal with it.